Additive Manufacturing

 What is additive manufacturing?

-The way we manufacture and design products has changed drastically with additive manufacturing.
+The way we make and design products has changed drastically with additive manufacturing.
 Through this method, consumers can influence product development, design, delivery and logistics.

 Additive manufacturing is a manufacturing method where a 3D printer is used to build a three-dimensional component based on a CAD model.
-The only thing required in additive manufacturing is a 3D printer and the material with which the object is to be created.
-Additive manufacturing is an ideal manufacturing method for creating objects with complex geometries in a variety of materials, including metals, plastics and ceramics.
-There are a variety of manufacturing methods, each with their own strengths and weaknesses.
+The only thing required in this manufacturing process is a 3D printer and the material from which the object is to be created.
+This is an ideal manufacturing method for creating complex geometries in a variety of materials, including metals, plastics and ceramics.
+There are a variety of different manufacturing methods, each with their own strengths and weaknesses.
 Here you can read about some of the most common methods, as well as how they are applied in industry and research.

-The advantages of additive manufacturing are many.
-This type of manufacturing is very efficient and uses less material than traditional manufacturing, which means less spillage and wastage of materials.
-In addition, additive manufacturing is a very flexible technology, which makes it possible to quickly change products or manufacturing processes.
+The advantages are many.
+Additive manufacturing can achieve a highly efficient production process that uses less material than traditional manufacturing, which means less waste and wastage.
+In addition, the method is very flexible, making it possible to quickly change products or process development.

 Some of the advantages of this manufacturing process are:

-- Possibility to produce details and components that are not possible with traditional methods
+• Possibility of producing parts/components that are not possible with traditional methods

 The different processes in additive manufacturing

-There are several different types of additive manufacturing processes, each with their own advantages and disadvantages.
+There are many different techniques and processes in additive manufacturing, each with their own advantages and disadvantages.
 The most common processes are FDM (Fused Deposition Modeling), SLS (Selective Laser Sintering) and SLA (Stereolithography).

 FDM is the most common method.
 It works by extruding thermoplastic through a nozzle and in this way the object is built up layer by layer, which in turn slowly builds up the object.
 FDM is relatively fast and cheap, but the objects it produces are not as strong or detailed as those produced by other additive manufacturing processes.